My Credit Card History: a Self Portrait | Wealthsimple

 My go-to relaxation is throwing something on a screen, so most of my monthly bills are streaming services.
 I pay for Hulu and HBO, and split Netflix with my dad (but he still, for some reason, insists on using my profile and messing up my algorithm).
 Every so often I’ll disgust myself with how much time I spend streaming and watching, and will try to cancel one of these services.

-I’ve also looked into cancelling my Wi-Fi, which for years was $80/month and then was reduced to $60 for some reason.
+I’ve also looked into canceling my Wi-Fi, which for years was $80/month and then was reduced to $60 for some reason.
 I still have a suspicion that I’m overpaying, but changing that would require someone coming into my home and moving wires around.
-I will never consider cancelling my Apple Music subscription because it is a dream to have access to such an amount of music.
+I will never consider canceling my Apple Music subscription because it is a dream to have access to such an amount of music.

 Books have always been super important to me, and I forget that they’re an expense and not a right.
 I rely on the library, but always end up paying some fines, which are usually just actual nickels and dimes.
 Still, each month I buy about $40 to $50 worth of books — never from Amazon for ethical reasons — from bookstores and used books websites.
 I subscribe to the New York Times Crossword, which I will continue to purchase until my rent demands $6.99 more than I can afford.